absmach/magistrala-docs/docs/user-guide/clients/channels.md

 title: Channels
 ---

 **Channels** are considered as message conduits.
-They are responsible for the messages exchange between Clients and act as message topic that can be **published** or **subscribed** to by multiple Clients.
+They are responsible for the messages exchange between Clients and act as message topics that can be **published** or **subscribed** to by multiple Clients.

 Clients are able to **publish** or **subscribe** to a channel depending on the connection type they have.

 ## Create a Channel

 To create a channel, click on the `+ Create` button present on the top-left corner of the page.
-You can also create multiple channels by clicking on the `+ Create Channels` button and uploading a _.csv_ file with channel **names** and any other fields you would like to add.
+You can also create multiple channels by clicking on the `+ Create Channels` button and uploading a _.csv_ file.

 ![Create channel](../../img/clients/channel-create-buttons.png)